-OCP has collaborated in urban development through projects such as UM6P's campus in Rabat or Benguerir green city, among others.
+OCP has collaborated in urban development through projects such as UM6P's campus in Rabat or Benquerir green city, among others.
 Key goals: Maximising sustainability by developing projects in communities.
-Generating impacts (job creation, land preservation, research ecosystem, etc.) Where we stand:
+Generating impacts (job creation, land preservation, research ecosystem, etc.)

 - \$500 million investment in the Mazagan urban pole and 134,000 residents in 2034. - The city aims to become more sustainable by 2027 with electric buses and improved infrastructure.